 It is important that lambs be consuming the same diet after weaning, as they were consuming before weaning.
 Lambs of different age and management groups should not be mixed, especially at the time of weaning.
 Tight birthing periods make it easier to batch manage lambs.
 To avoid additional stress, any management practice should be performed prior to weaning.

 In extensive production systems, pasture rotation will help to minimize exposure to infective oocysts.
 Lambing should take place on clean, well-drained pastures.
 Avoid grazing in low-lying areas and near streams and ponds.
 Since animals tend to defecate near water troughs, it may help to move water troughs and feeders around.
 Low stocking densities will go a long way towards preventing outbreaks of coccidiosis on pasture.

-Outbreaks of coccidiosis are often association with shipping (transportation).
-Ideally, newly weaned lambs should not be shipped.
+Outbreaks of coccidiosis are often associated with shipping (transportation) stress.
+Ideally, newly-weaned lambs should not be shipped.
 When transportation is required, industry recommendations should be followed.
-Lambs should be loaded using low stress handling.
+Lambs should be loaded using low stress handling techniques.
 They should not be overcrowded in trucks and trailers.
-Lambs should not be worked or tranported in the heat of the day.
+Lambs should not be worked or transported in the heat of the day.

 TIPS FOR PREVENTING COCCIDIOSIS IN SHEEP